How to Recycle Textiles Without Leaving Home in Perth

 - Polyclo

-- Nov 24
+- Nov 24, 2025

-- 2 min read
+- 4 min read

 For the Lazies (30-Second Summary):

-You can recycle old clothes, sheets and fabrics in Perth that isnt through a chairty store!
-Through convenient textile recycling postal services such as Rcycl, local council programs and soon, Polyclo WA recycling initiatives, Perth households can make recycling part of everyday life.
+You can recycle old clothes, sheets, and fabrics in Perth without going through a charity store!
+Thanks to convenient textile recycling postal services like Rcycl, local council programs, and soon, Polyclo WA recycling initiatives, Perth households can easily incorporate recycling into their daily lives.
 From doorstep pick-ups to donation boxes, turning unwanted textiles into something new has never been easier.

 Why Home Textile Recycling Matters in WA

 Each year, Western Australians send thousands of tonnes of textiles to landfill.
 These fabrics, often made from polyester or cotton blends, take years to break down and release harmful emissions as they do.
-By recycling from home, households can cut waste, lower carbon emissions and keep valuable materials in circulation.
+By recycling from home, households can cut waste, lower carbon emissions, and keep valuable materials in circulation.

 Home recycling in WA goes beyond convenience.
 It supports the state’s broader sustainability goals by reducing landfill and encouraging circular living.
 Every bag of textiles recycled at home helps reduce pressure on the environment and supports businesses working to give fabrics a second life.